Category Archives: Portuguese Royals

 João V and Maria Anna of Austria had six children:

 João V reigned as an absolute monarch, modeled after King Louis XIV of France.
-He never convened the Portuguese Cortes, the parliament, and ignored meetings of the Council of State.
+He never convened the Portuguese Cortes, the legislature of Portugal, and ignored meetings of the Council of State.
 When he made decisions, he consulted a close circle of well-informed advisers.
 Tristão da Cunha Ataíde e Melo, 1st Count of Povolide, the brother of João V’s influential advisor Cardinal Nuno da Cunha de Ataíde e Melo, Bishop of Targa, Inquisitor-General of Portugal, said about João’s governing style, that “he established a predominance of personal consultation over institutional consultation.”

 The Palace of Mafra, one of João V’s ambitious building projects; Credit – By Pedro from Maia (Porto), Portugal CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=84752297